Thomas W. Horton (RAF officer): No. 88 Squadron

-Horton received additional flight training at Blenheim, New Zealand, in the Vickers Vildebeest, and then headed to England at the end of April 1940 aboard the SS Mataroa.
-At RAF Benson, he trained in the Fairey Battle and was assigned to No. 88 Squadron RAF where he flew anti-ship patrols from RAF Sydenham in Northern Ireland.
+Horton received additional flight training at Blenheim, in the Vickers Vildebeest, and then headed to England at the end of April 1940 aboard the SS Mataroa.
+At RAF Benson, he trained in the Fairey Battle light bomber and was assigned to No. 88 Squadron RAF where he flew anti-ship patrols from RAF Sydenham in Northern Ireland.
 The squadron moved to RAF Swanton Morley in July 1941 where Horton transitioned to the Bristol Blenheim and flew more anti-ship patrols.

 In 1942, Flight Lieutenant Horton was awarded the Distinguished Flying Cross for his skill and bravery on anti-ship missions including the hazardous low-level attack on shipping at Rotterdam on 28 August 1941.
 On at least three missions, he successfully returned to base after one of his aircraft's engines had been disabled by anti-aircraft fire.

 Horton transitioned to the Douglas Boston and flew more anti-ship strikes from RAF Attlebridge northwest of Norwich, Norfolk, England.
 He participated in a number of Circus missions in which RAF bombers, escorted by friendly fighters, were used to draw out Luftwaffe fighters to their destruction.
 After completing his first combat tour, Horton spent a year as an instructor teaching instrument flying.